Royal Split: Prince William And Kate Middleton’s Charity Erases Prince Harry And Meghan Markle’s Names

-Prince William and Kate Middleton have slowly been drifting away from Prince Harry and Meghan Markle, and the latest news out of Kensington Palace really puts a nail in the coffin of the royal couples’ relationship.
+Prince William and Kate Middleton have reportedly been slowly drifting apart from Prince Harry and Meghan Markle, and the latest news out of Kensington Palace seems to really put a nail in the coffin of the royal couples’ relationship.

-According to the People, Kate and William officially changed the name of their charity to The Royal Foundation of the Duke and Duchess of Cambridge, removing all mention of Harry and Meghan.
+According to People, Kate and William officially changed the name of their charity to The Royal Foundation of the Duke and Duchess of Cambridge, removing all mention of Harry and Meghan.

 Originally when it was founded in 2009 by William, Kate, and Harry, the foundation was called The Royal Foundation.
 It changed after Harry and Meghan married to The Royal Foundation of The Duke and Duchess of Cambridge and The Duke and Duchess of Sussex.